List of alien races in Marvel Comics: Gramosians

-The Gramosians are a humanoid race with blue-black skin that otherwise resembles humans physically, and are able to discharge energy through their hands.
-They come from the planet Gramos, third from the sun in the Sekar star system in the Milky Way galaxy.
+The Gramosians are a humanoid species with blue-black skin and the ability to discharge energy through their hands.
+They come from the planet Gramos, third from the sun in the Sekar star system in the Milky Way.
 Years ago, the planet's magnetic polarity changed, admitting radiation from space which caused mass insanity and death until normalcy was restored by the debris of Xorr the God-Jewel.
 Mercurio the Fourth-Dimensional Man is a Gramosian.
-First seen in Thor #208 (February 1973).

 Grosgumbeekians

-The Grosgumbeekians are a quadrupedal alien race from the planet Grosgumbeek.
-They are highly adapted for great speed and can easily travel faster than the speed of sound (770 mph).
-By accessing tachyon tunnels, the Grosgumbeekians are not even constrained by the speed of light (186,000 miles/sec).
-They have no technology that has been seen.
-First seen in Quasar #47 (June 1993).
+The Grosgumbeekians are a quadrupedal species from the planet Grosgumbeek.
+They are highly adapted for great speed and can easily travel faster than the speed of light.

 Grunds

-The Grunds are a humanoid race that averages only 3 ft 2 in in height, Grunds have yellow skin and a pair of antennae atop their heads that absorb energy for concussive blasts.
-Their home planet is Grundar, fifth from the sun in the Quat star system in the Milky Way Galaxy.
-The Grund named Grott the Man-Slayer was one of the agents of Korvac, the mad cyborg of 30th Century Earth.
-First seen in Giant-Size The Defenders #3 (January 1975).
+The Grunds are a humanoid species that averages only 3 ft 2 in in height, Grunds have yellow skin and a pair of antennae atop their heads that absorb energy for concussive blasts.
+Their home planet is Grundar, fifth from the sun in the Quat star system in the Milky Way.
+The Grund named Grott the Man-Slayer was one of the agents of Korvac.

 Guna

-The Guna are a reptilian race that measures 5 ft 6 in tall on average and have semi-scaled green skin with frontal plate-like formations.
+The Guna are a reptilian species that measures 5 ft 6 in tall on average and have semi-scaled green skin with frontal plate-like formations.
 Their hands and feet are adapted for digging.
 The Guna come from the planet Gunava, first from the sun in the Janoth star system in the Andromeda galaxy.
 They have a planetwide technocratic dictatorship, and their technology is advanced to the point of interstellar travel and vast solar energy converters.
-The Guna were in danger of extinction due to the dwindling of their sun.
-First seen in Tales of Suspense #55 (July 1964).

 H

 H'ylthri

-The H'ylthri are an other-dimensional, sentient plant-like race.
+The H'ylthri are an other-dimensional, sentient plant-like species.
 Their bodies are vegetable fiber with few vital organs, making them difficult to injure.
 They possess superhuman strength to an unspecified level, can control other plant life, and extend both tangling vines or poisonous barbs to knock mammals unconscious.
 They can grow humanoid doppelgangers with the originals' personality and memories.
-First seen in Iron Fist #2.

 Halfworlders

-The Halfworlders are a race of genetically-engineered anthropomorphic animals that were created from Earth animals by an unnamed animal race on Halfworld.
-Rocket Raccoon is one of the Halfworlders.
+The Halfworlders are a species that were created from Earth animals by an unnamed humanoid species on Halfworld.
+Blackjack O'Hare, Lylla, Pyko, Rocket Raccoon, and Wal Rus are Halfworlders.